Stay updated with announcements, find answers to Lekker questions, and share your suggestions with us.

 Vehicles are currently allowed into Lesotho and Swaziland only when requested at time of booking.

 Under special circumstances we may allow vehicles into Namibia and Botswana, where requested and agreed in written form prior to booking.
 An additional cross border fee will apply.

 Travel into Angola, Botswana, Namibia, Malawi, Mozambique, Zambia & Zimbabwe is currently not allowed under any circumstances.

 Most countries impose a cross border charge and/or road tax on entry for the vehicle, a trailer and some nationalities.
 If you are tight on cash then check with the appropriate tourist information service before you go.

 Every Lekker Camper vehicle is regularly maintained to an extremely high standard.
 Each vehicle is fully checked before it is delivered to our customers using a comprehensive safety and mechanical checklist.
-In addition, all our vehicles are protected 24:7 with AA Fleetcare Plus in South Africa giving you complete peace of mind on your vacation.
+In addition, our team is on 24:7 support in South Africa, giving you complete peace of mind on your vacation.
 The following services are included:

 You need a full and valid driving licence to drive legally on South African roads which must include your photo and signature.

 If you have been granted South African permanent residence, you must convert your foreign driving licence to a South African one within a year of receiving your permanent residence permit.
 If you fail to convert your licence within one year, it will be regarded as invalid.